A supercritical elliptic equation in the annulus: Introduction

 \section{Introduction}

-In the present paper, we are concerned with the nonlinear elliptic equation
+In the present paper we are concerned with the nonlinear elliptic equation

-in the case where $N \ge 3$, the nonlinearity is (possibly) supercritical, i.e., $p > 2^*:=2N/(N-2)$, and $x \mapsto a(x)$ is a positive weight function.
-Due to the lack of embeddings of the Sobolev space $H^1(\R^N)$ into the space $L^p(\R^N)$ in this case, the equation (\ref{eq:supercritical-general}) does not admit a variational framework in $H^1(\R^N)$.
+in a subset of $\R^N$, in the case where $N \ge 3$, $x \mapsto a(x)$ is a positive weight function, and the nonlinearity is (possibly) supercritical, i.e., $p > 2^*:=2N/(N-2)$.
+In the supercritical regime, a major obstruction to the search of solutions of (\ref{eq:supercritical-general}) is the lack of embeddings of the Sobolev space $H^1(\R^N)$ into the integrability space $L^p(\R^N)$.
+As a consequence, the equation (\ref{eq:supercritical-general}) does not admit a variational framework in $H^1(\R^N)$.
 The same is true for the Dirichlet and Neumann problem for (\ref{eq:supercritical-general}) in a bounded domain $\Omega \subset \R^N$, as neither $H^1(\Omega)$ nor $H^1_0(\Omega)$ is embedded in $L^p(\Omega)$ if $p>2^*$.
-Hence standard variational methods do not apply in these cases.
-Incidentally, let us recall that, due to Pohozaev identity, the Dirichlet problem for (\ref{eq:supercritical-general}) does not admit nontrivial solutions in a bounded star-shaped domain $\Omega$ if $p\ge 2^*$ and $a$ is positive constant weight function, see e.g. \cite{Willem}.
-On the other hand, while no obstruction for the solvability of the Dirichlet problem for (\ref{eq:supercritical-general}) is known in the case of topologically nontrivial domains, no general approach is available to study this problem in the full supercritical regime.
-Among others, relevant existence results for specific related critical and slightly supercritical Dirichlet problems can be found in \cite{BC,dPW,P,P2}.
+Hence standard variational methods do not apply in these cases and, more in general, compactness issues have to be faced.
+Incidentally, let us recall that, due to the Pohozaev identity, the Dirichlet problem for (\ref{eq:supercritical-general}) does not admit nontrivial solutions in a bounded star-shaped domain $\Omega$ if $p\ge 2^*$ and $a$ is positive constant weight function, see e.g. \cite{Willem}.
+On the other hand, while no obstruction for the solvability of the Dirichlet problem for (\ref{eq:supercritical-general}) is known in the case of topologically nontrivial domains, few results in the literature deal with this problem in the full supercritical regime.